HomeBlogHow Much Do Private Lenders Charge?

 How Much Do Private Mortgage Lenders Charge?

-Before you can understand how private lenders break down the fees for the services they provide, it’s good to have an overview.
+Before you can understand how private lenders break down the fees for their services, it’s good to have an overview.
 These individuals and/or financial companies are also called alternative lenders.
 They can help you finance or sell quickly.

 One of the big differences between them and more traditional places like banks and credit unions is how they work.
 Private lenders tend to operate independently from more regulated financial institutions like trust companies, credit unions and banks.

-Comparing the two options means digging a little deeper and realizing that a bank is more regulated than a private lender.
+Comparing the two options means digging deeper and realizing that a bank is more regulated than a private lender.

-Understanding the different types of loans and mortgages that are available can help you to make the right decision
+Understanding the different types of loans and mortgages available can help you make the right decision.

 What Types of Products Do Private Lenders Offer?

-Once the process works its way through to the private lender, you’ll have several different products to choose from.
+Once the process works through to the private lender, you’ll have several different products.
 The options include:

-• Bad Credit Mortgages.
-For many homeowners, the last several years have been volatile.
-Some struggled through the pandemic only to find inflation causing higher interest rates and strained budgets.
+• Bad Credit Mortgages- For many homeowners, the last several years have been volatile.
+Some struggled through the pandemic only to find inflation, causing higher interest rates and strained budgets.
 Unfortunately, the credit rating for these individuals and others can suffer.
 Generally, Equifax sees credit scores ranging from 580 to 620 as subprime.
-Lower scores mean a more difficult time getting approved with a traditional lender.
-However, private lenders focus on existing equity and the LTV ratio.
+Lower scores pose challenges in securing approval from traditional lenders.
+However, private lenders focus on existing equity and the LTV (Loan-to-Value) ratio.
+Simply put, if a homeowner has a home worth $1,000,000 with a $500,000 first mortgage and is requesting a $250,000 second mortgage, the LTV ratio for the requested mortgage can be up to 75% of the property’s value.
+All existing mortgages, plus all proposed mortgages, are divided by the appraisal value.
 A bad credit score plays a lesser role in getting approval.

 Here’s What Private Lenders Charge

 For example, on a first mortgage without another loan already in place, you can expect to pay anywhere from 8% to 15% interest for a condo.
 The second mortgage rate, when you already have a loan from a bank, can range from 10% to 15% or more.
-The rates are higher for the same condo, but applicants need to remember the process is more streamlined and user friendly
+The rates are higher for the same condo, but applicants must remember the process is more streamlined and user-friendly.

-Here are a few other things that you’ll need to know to get the money fast.
+You’ll need to know a few other things to get the money fast.

 Lender and Broker Fees

 These lender fees usually represent a portion of the loan.
-Typically, these are usually 2% to 4% of the entire cost of the loan itself.
-These help a private mortgage lender with the costs of setting up and discharging the product.
+These are usually 2% to 4% of the entire cost of the loan itself.
+These help a private mortgage lender set up and discharge the product.
 The lender fee may be higher for a variety of reasons, including:

 • Legal or administrative issues to overcome